-In the first post in this series we outlined the growing trend of marketers using traditional PR tactics to strengthen their inbound marketing strategies.
+In the first post in this series we outlined the growing trend of b2b technology marketers using traditional PR tactics to strengthen their inbound marketing strategies.
 Today, we’re discussing newsjacking, which is a prime example of this trend.

 Newsjacking Builds Buzz Around Hot Topics

 David Meerman Scott popularized the term “newsjacking” and published the definitive book in 2011.
 Since then, hundreds (if not thousands) of unwary amateurs have played with newsjacking and been burned.

 The only distinction between topical PR and newsjacking is that PR is more commonly associated with traditional media and newsjacking with social media – and social media moves fast.